open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/how-to-guides/openmetadata/data-lineage/workflow.md

 ## Manual Lineage

 Lineage can also be added and edited manually in OpenMetadata.
-Refer for more information on [adding lineage manually](/how-to-guides/openmetadata/data-lineage/manual).
+Refer for more information on [adding lineage manually](/how-to-guides/data-lineage/manual).

 {%inlineCallout
   color="violet-70"
-  bold="Explore Lineage"
-  icon="MdArrowForward"
+  bold="Explore the Lineage View" icon="MdArrowForward"
-  href="/how-to-guides/openmetadata/data-lineage/explore"%}
+  href="/how-to-guides/data-lineage/explore"%}
   Explore the rich lineage view in OpenMetadata.
 {%/inlineCallout%}